ibirle/590V-viz/README.md

 # Recipe Visualization

-# Running the Visualizaton
+## Running the Visualizaton

-* Simply livepreview the index.html file from within this directory
+* Simply Live Preview the index.html file from within this directory